 A horse is a hindgut fibre-fermenter with an absolute requirement for forage fibre, and its body's chemistry balanced by correct mineral ratios.
 Species-appropriate food is also not just about calories, but information that radically influences genes, hormones, immune system, brain chemistry and gut flora, with every single bite.

-Thousands of studies consistently point in the same direction which shows that a species-appropriate diet can prevent illness and disease - we don't have to have a degree in nutrition to know that a healthy, quality life starts from the foundation of a healthy diet.
+Thousands of studies consistently point in the same direction which shows that a species-appropriate diet can prevent illness and disease - we don't have to have a degree in nutrition to know that a healthy, quality life starts from the foundation of a healthy, appropriate diet.
 This matters for all of us, horse and human.
 What we eat is our body’s fuel, and it affects everything from how we feel, how we sleep, how strong our immune system is.
 Everything we eat shapes our destiny.

 Getting the baseline diet right is essential to keep our horses healthy

 For a doctor or vet not to know about nutrition is like a fireman not knowing about water.
-Yet how many vets are actually able to advise us knowledgeably on what feeds to give our horses?
+Yet how many vets are actually able to advise us knowledgeably on what feed to give our horses?
 Hardly any.
 Nutrition plays no part in any conventional medical training these days.

 We all know that the main food source that our horses are evolved to eat is coarse, fibrous forage, but the trouble is that there's a lot wrong with our grasslands these days, compared to the good old days, thanks to decades of chemical treatments.
-More on this later, but the long and short of it is that we now spend a whole lot of our time keeping our horses off their most appropriate foodstuff.
+More on this later, but the long and short of it is that we now spend a whole lot of our time having to keep our horses off their most appropriate foodstuff.